Delvis/GMML-Talus/README.md

-# GMtaliML
+# Read me

-Documents for applying automated landmark digitization and Procrustes superimposition, and classification algorithms into 3D files.
+Functions built in R, for applying automated landmark digitization and Procrustes superimposition (using auto3Dgm), and classification algorithms into 3D files (using caret).